hakanayaz/PIRQ_Draft/Module 3/pyQIR/README.md

 pip install pyqir-generator
 ```

-PyQIR-generator is a code automating translation process and can convert python code into QIR with using
+PyQIR-generator is a code automating translation process and can convert python code into QIR with using.